The 5 things you’re doing wrong in sales (And how to fix them)

 As salespeople, we’re really great at selling, so why complicate things?
 One of the biggest productivity killers is lumping together a mix of different responsibilities (such as raw web lead qualification, cold prospecting, closing, and account management) into one general ‘sales’ role.
 This creates significant inefficiencies including a lack of focus and less visibility when it comes to the ownership of tasks.

 Tip: Outsource your lead gen team, for great efficiency at a fraction of the cost.

 “A good rule of thumb is the 80/20 rule.
 When your reps, as a group, are spending more than 20% of their time on a secondary function, break out that function into a new role.”

 3. Learn to love your CRM

 To close sales you need to be able to track your communications with prospects.
-That said, keeping effective records on all customer interactions shouldn’t monopolise hours in your day.
-A CRM system with sales force automation capabilities allows you to keep all your interactions with your customers and potential customers in one place, keeping you focused, while replacing manual processes that would otherwise eat into your selling time.
+That said, keeping effective records on all customer interactions shouldn’t monopolize hours in your day.
+A CRM system with sales force automation capabilities allows you to keep all your interactions with your customers and potential customers in one place, keeping you focused while replacing manual processes that would otherwise eat into your selling time.

 Tip: Spend time getting to grips with the full functionality of your CRM so that you can use it to maximum advantage.